JorgeCupiV/BotSamples/NodeJS/bot_7/readme.md

         bot.send(msg);
         bot.beginDialog(message.address, '/');
     }
+    else firstTime = true;
 });
 ```

+We also have set firstTime to false because if the user refreshes te page where the bot is hosted (in case we are using the Bot's webchat channel).
+The bot won't start the conversation anymore.

 ## FAQ ##
 - Do we have to change our root dialog?
 Not really, just by adding this conversationUpdate method our bot is ready to start a conversation.